 Brahmacharini is also known as Tapaswini, Tapasyacharini (a female who practices penance) or Parvati (the daughter of the mountain).

-One way to worship her is to offer sugar to her and then give that to a Brahmin (holy Indian priest).
+One way to worship her is to offer sugar and fruits to her and then give that to a Brahmin (holy Indian priest).
 Garlands of hibiscus and lotus flowers may be offered to her as well.
 She also favors jasmine flowers.
-You can also offer cardamom, rock candy and nuts to her as prasad.
+You can also offer cardamom, as well as rock candy and nuts to her as prasad (blessed food).

 Drik Panchang states: Goddess Brahmacharini did severe penance to get Lord Shiva as her husband.
 She performed hard austerities (tapas) and due to which she was called Brahmacharini.

 During her penance to get Lord Shiva as her husband, she spent 1,000 years on a diet of flowers and fruits and another 100 years on a diet on leafy vegetables while sleeping on the ground.
 She followed a strict fasting regimen while inhabiting open places in the scorching summers, harsh winters, and stormy rains.
 According to Hindu mythology, she maintained a diet of bilva leaves for 3,000 years while she prayed to Lord Shankar.
 Afterwards, she even stopped eating bilva leaves and continued her penance without any food or water.
 Brahmacharini was known as Aparna when she stopped eating bilva leaves.

 As a result of her penance, she became quite emaciated.
 Her penance had a great impact on the universe and the sages granted her the boon of attaining Lord Shiva.